“The maturity of the gift of understanding is made manifest through consultation.” —Baháʼí Writings

 Reading, consulting, writing

 To address salient questions within their respective fields, collaborators strive to develop a shared understanding of the discourse within the field, including assumptions that underlie it.
 This often begins with the simple step of reading and discussing selected texts, analyzing them in light of a Bahá’í conceptual framework, and synthesizing insights in writing.
 Such efforts can enrich and inspire participants within their individual scholarship or practice.
 View some examples of reading groups.
+Some groups continue meeting for months or years, pursuing a line of inquiry in increasing depth.
+Participants may attend conferences together or explore the print or online spaces in which thought is developing.
+In addition to substantive issues, questions of approach and methodology can also emerge.
+Examples of topics explored in this way include intellectual property rights, economic inequality, and aging and dying.

 In-depth study of particular themes within a discourse